United States Alien Terrorist Removal Court

 United States Article III court From Wikipedia, the free encyclopedia

-The United States Alien Terrorist Removal Court is a special court in the United States created in 1996 to determine whether aliens (non-citizens) should be deported from the United States on the grounds that they are terrorists.[1]
-The court has never conducted proceedings.
-It consists of five Article III judges, selected by the Chief Justice of the United States.[2]
+The Alien Terrorist Removal Court of the United States (ATRC) is a special court in the United States federal judiciary created to determine whether aliens (non-citizens) may be deported from the United States on the grounds that they are terrorists.[1]
+It consists of five Article III judges selected by the Chief Justice of the United States.[2]

 EstablishedApr.
 24, 1996